appscode/blog/content/post/kubedb-v2024.11.18/index.md

   reason: SuccessfullyExecutedOperation
 ```

+Details of updates for each database is listed below:

 ## Cassandra

 ### Monitoring

 This release introduces an enhanced monitoring feature for KubeDB managed Cassandra deployments by integrating Grafana dashboards.
 These dashboards provide comprehensive insights into various Cassandra specific metrics, statuses, as well as visual representations of memory and CPU consumption.
 With this dashboard, users can effortlessly assess the overall health and performance of Cassandra, enabling more informed decision-making and efficient resource management.
+You can use builtin [Prometheus](https://github.com/prometheus/prometheus) scraper or [Prometheus operator](https://github.com/prometheus-operator/prometheus-operator) to monitor KubeDB-managed Cassandra.

 Have a look [here](https://github.com/ops-center/grafana-dashboards/tree/master/cassandra)  for a step-by-step guide on using the monitoring feature of Apache Cassandra.